A Communiqué · May 2, 2026 · Naperville & Batavia, IL

 Has The Office of the Best Man considered the ethical implications of partying this hard?

 From a Kantian perspective, this bachelor party presents immediate difficulties.
-Ask yourself: what if everyone, upon the occasion of their closest friend's impending marriage, simply dropped everything and committed fully to a day of escalating celebration on behalf of another person?
+Ask yourself: what if everyone, upon the occasion of their closest friend's impending marriage, simply dropped everything and committed fully to a day of escalating celebration?
 The maxim cannot be universalized.
 Society would collapse.
 Nobody would go to work on Mondays.
 The postal service would cease to function.
-Kant would have been horrified, which is consistent with everything else we know about Kant.
+Kant would have been horrified.

 The utilitarian calculus is similarly troubled.
-On one side of the ledger: the aggregate joy produced across an entire day, shared among a carefully curated group of people who genuinely like one another, on behalf of someone who deserves a good day.
-On the other: the cumulative disruption to the ordinary rhythms of a Saturday, the opportunity costs borne by an entire metropolitan area, and—if we are being honest with ourselves—the sheer tonnage of happiness concentrated in one place at one time, which cannot possibly be sustainable at a societal level.
+On one hand, the aggregate joy produced across an entire day, shared among a carefully curated group of people who genuinely like one another, on behalf of someone who deserves a good day.
+On the other: the cumulative disruption to the ordinary rhythms of a Saturday, the opportunity costs borne by two suburbs, and—if we are being honest with ourselves—the sheer tonnage of happiness concentrated in one place at one time, which cannot possibly be sustainable at a societal level.
 The math does not favor us.
-Bentham would have had concerns.
-Mill would have written about them at length.
+Bentham would have glared disapprovingly.

-Aristotle argued that eudaimonia is achieved through moderation, the golden mean, the careful balance between excess and deficiency.
+Aristotle too would have had a conniption.
+He argued that eudaimonia is only achieved through moderation (i.e., the golden mean).
 He called excessive indulgence a vice.
-He was, by all accounts, quite firm on this point.
 The Office of the Best Man has reviewed the itinerary against Aristotle's framework and found that five stops, culminating in an open-ended evening at a riverfront brewery, does not obviously constitute the golden mean.
 It constitutes something closer to the golden maximum.
-Aristotle did not have foam cowboy hats, but The Office suspects he would have had thoughts about them.
+Aristotle did not have foam cowboy hats, and for good reason.

 The Office of the Best Man therefore concludes, reluctantly and on the basis of the foregoing analysis, that this party is ethically indefensible.
 We are going anyway.
 Chocolate cake shakes, y'all.
-Also, the hats have been procured.
+YOLO.

 · · ·